Skills session - using a compass

-In a series of five features, Cicerone author and walking guide Pete Hawkins shares his knowledge and experience on how to successfully and safely navigate at home and abroad.
+In a series of five features, Cicerone author and navigation expert Pete Hawkins shares his knowledge and experience on how to successfully and safely navigate at home and abroad.
 Here, he explains how to use a compass.

 The compass.
 A humble instrument that is probably in the rucksack of most outdoor adventurers, from the Sunday walker to the multi-day expeditioner.
 It is one of the core essentials that also includes the map, penknife, first aid kit, spare laces and spare socks!